-Launched in 2004 by Neptunus – Millennium, a Dutch shipyard part owned by Staluppi, this 42 metre can achieve around 67 knots.
+Launched in 2004 by Neptunus – Millennium, a Dutch shipyard part-owned by Staluppi, the 42 metre The World Is Not Enough can achieve around 67 knots.
 “Sportfishing boats had started doing 42 knots, 44 knots, and some of the smaller boats did 80km/h [50mph],” says Staluppi.
 “We would go by those boats, I would have a cocktail in my hand and give the people a ‘how you doing?’
 Nobody could believe it.”

 Licence to thrill: John Staluppi's fastest superyachts